How to install VirtualBox on Windows 11, 10 (2025)

 To install the extension pack for VirtualBox, use these steps:

-1. Open Oracle download page.
+1. Open the Oracle download page.

 Download VirtualBox extension pack